krzyzanowskim/CryptoSwift/README.md

 AES

-Padding plaintext data is required for most of the cases (unless message can be split into chunks of block size).
-Nonetheless explicit padding is optional  and CryptoSwift will add padding when necessary.
-Removing padding is necessary after decryption if applied earlier (CryptoSwift can't decide if padding was applied earlier, this is up to you).
-For this reason the most convenient way is always add padding before encryption and remove after decryption, as described below:
+Notice regarding padding: *Manual padding of data is optional and CryptoSwift by default always will add PKCS7 padding before encryption, and remove after decryption when __Cipher__ enum is used.
+If you need manually disable/enable padding, you can do this by setting parameter for encrypt()/decrypt() on class __AES__.*

 	// 1.
 Add padding
 	let paddedPlaintextData = PKCS7(data: plaintextData).addPadding(AES.blockSizeBytes())